Simow03/FEM-Product-Preview-Card-Component/README.md

 ## Acknowledgments

-This is just a quick thanks to [@ecemgo](https://www.frontendmentor.io/profile/ecemgo) that shows me the trick of the ```min-height: 100vh;``` which helps to center and makes the page a lot easier to compare in frontend mentor mode.
+This is just a quick thanks to [@ecemgo](https://www.frontendmentor.io/profile/ecemgo) for showing me the trick of the ```min-height: 100vh;``` which helps to center and makes the page a lot easier to compare in frontend mentor mode.